Heart 'n' Soul

 January 1987.
 Ian was often the musician on board as well.

-Ian and his wife now live on a property north of Glen Innes
+Ian and his wife now live in Inverell

-NSW, where for 20 years has taught guitar and performed in local rock bands.
+NSW.
+For over 20 years, Ian has taught guitar and performed in local rock bands.

 After Percy Ohrling left Heart 'n' Soul, he toured Vietnam with English rock and roll singer-songwriter-guitarist Tony Sheridan in 1969.
 He

 was invited to join Tony in England, but decided to return to Australia where he joined a group called "Natural Gas".
 They played pop and jazz in Singapore and Japan, though not Australia.